Skip to main content

 The initial professional and continuing professional development (IPD and CPD respectively) requirements are established for auditors in the Accountancy Profession Act of 2014 (as amended).
 Responsibility for implementation is shared by the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands), the Commissie Eindtermen Accountantsopleiding (CEA), the Dutch Flemish Accreditation Organization (NVAO), and universities (academic and professional).

-NBA Netherlands confers the designations of Registered Accountants (RAs) or Accounting Consultants (AAs), depending on the course of study at the university (or post university) level.
+NBA Netherlands confers the designations of Chartered Accountants (CAs) or Accounting Consultants (AAs), depending on the course of study at the university (or post university) level.
 Both designations are protected and are given practice rights for audit and assurance in the jurisdiction.
-To pursue the RA or AA designations, individuals must hold a university degree from a recognized university, complete three (3) years’ practical experience and pass NBA Netherland’s examinations.
-The requirements for both designations are similar, except that RAs must have master’s degrees and are further specialized in financial auditing and external reporting.
+To pursue the RA designations, individuals must hold a master’s degree from a recognized university, complete a 1- or 2-year(s) part-time professional post-master program, complete three (3) years’ practical experience, and pass NBA Netherland’s examinations.
+The requirements for AAs are similar, except that AAs can hold a bachelor’s degree and complete a 1.5 year part-time professional post-bachelor program.

 According to the above-mentioned acts, only auditors registered with the Royal NBA, that are also registered on the list of audit firms with a license from the Netherlands Authority for the Financial Markets (AFM), can perform statutory audits in the Netherlands.
 NBA Netherlands reports that statutory audits are mostly performed by RAs, while AAs tend to focus on small and medium-sized enterprises.
 As of 2018, audits of public interest entities (PIEs) are restricted to RAs.
 The law also provides for the acknowledgement of foreign qualifications and authorizes the AFM to recognize professional qualifications that were obtained abroad for individuals who wish to practice in the Netherlands.